barbosac5/Credit_Risk_Analysis/README.md

 ![ClusterCentroid_UnderSampling](./ClusterCentroid_UnderSampling.png)

 ## Results
+- Accuracy:
-- Accuracy: RandomOverSampling had a score of 0.65, SMOTE had a score of 0.64, and ClusterCentroid had teh lowest score of 0.53
+  - RandomOverSampling had a score of 0.65
+  - SMOTE had a score of 0.64
+  - ClusterCentroid had teh lowest score of 0.53
 - Precision: The precision between all three models remained unaffected.
 - Recall Score: The RandomOverSampling model had a mich higher score than SMOTE and the lowest recall score was from the ClusterCentroid with a recall score of 0.44